Image Slider

 2. Jewelry Ice in Otsu Beach

-From mid-January to late February, the Otsu Beach in Toyokoro, Tokachi, becomes home to a stunning natural phenomenon known as “Jewelry Ice.”
+From mid-January to late February, the Otsu Beach in Toyokoro, Tokachi, becomes the site of a stunning natural phenomenon known as “Jewelry Ice.”
 As river ice flows into the Pacific Ocean, the waves shape it into smooth, round lumps that wash ashore.
 This crystal-clear ice resembles sparkling jewels as the sunlight enhances its beauty throughout the morning.

 Early-morning or midday tours are available to experience this breathtaking sight.
 A nearby rest house offers warm drinks and food for visitors.